Frequently Asked Questions (FAQs)

 Yes, we recommend it.
-The most common weight safety issue for motor coaches is exceeding the vehicle's gross combination weight rating (GCWR).
+The most common weight safety issue for motor coaches is exceeding the vehicle's gross combination weight rating (GCWR) or the hitch rating.
+It is likely the hitch rating will limit the towing capacity.
 As for the tongue weight (TW) measurements, there is a little more flexibility in this area depending on the towing method.
 If you're towing a car with all four wheels on the ground (flat tow), expect minimal TW.
-Even when towing a car on a dolly, the TW will remain fairly low, but, ensure you're not exceeding the rear gross axle weight rating (GAWR) by weighing your motorcoach with the dolly and car attached.
+Even when towing a car on a dolly, the TW will remain fairly low, however, ensure you're not exceeding the rear gross axle weight rating (GAWR) by weighing your motor coach with the dolly and car attached.

-Now, if you're towing a conventional trailer, read the max conventional towing capacity the same as any other conventional towing combination.
+When towing a trailer, read the max conventional towing capacity the same as any other conventional towing combination.

-Finally, we strongly encourage you to weigh your fully loaded motorcoach with any TOAD to ensure you're not exceeding any of the weight safety ratings.
+Finally, we strongly encourage you to weigh your fully loaded motor coach with any towed vehicle to ensure you're not exceeding any of the weight safety ratings.
 Weighing is easy by following the simplified four-step plan at Fifth Wheel Street.

 To answer this question, we’ll use towing information as shown on one of Ram’s charts.

 2016 Ram 2500, Crew cab, Short box, 4X2, 6.4 Hemi